rschristopher/ischristtrue.com/src/modern-views/schisms.md

 *One holy catholic and apostolic church* has ostensibly become many: protestant, Roman Catholic, and Orthodox churches.
 How does one find Truth in this chaos?

+### Mere Christianity?

-On one hand, many protestants, Roman Catholics, and Orthodox agree completely on all the major issues of Christianity, yet are in schism over theological and ecclesiological disagreements.
+On one hand, most Christians agree completely on all the major issues of Christianity, and are only in schism over some theological and ecclesiological disagreements.

-The *mere Christianity* approach by C.S.
+This *mere Christianity* approach by C.S.
 Lewis is popular amongst mainline protestants, but this doesn't quite help an honest Truth seeker.
-If we choose whichever sect we "feel" is right are we not giving in to self-worship and nihilism?
+If we choose whichever protestant church we "feel" is right are we not giving in to self-worship and nihilism?
 Truth is not found in our judgment, but in Christ.

 !!! quote "John 6:68"
     Then Simon Peter answered him, Lord, to whom shall we go? thou hast the words of eternal life.

 If we are honest, we cannot go with any protestant church, doing so puts ourselves as judge over Christ and His words.

+And perhaps the most troubling aspect of modern protestantism is the continued schisms.
+In a protestant worldview, my own personal interpretation of scripture is as valid as any.
+This is fine for a secular worldview, but this is to turn our back on Christ Himself.

+And even if you were to find a "perfect" protestant church, how long till that church falls into heresy?
+How many churches today had founders that would war against their modern members?
+Remember that many reformers would put to death anabaptists, and yet today "believers baptism" has become the norm in many reformed churches.

 We must seek the *one holy catholic and apostolic church*.
 This leaves Roman Catholicism and Orthodox.

+### Apostolic Tradition?

 In year 1 of the great schism, 99.9% of Christians had no idea there was a schism.
 Even afterwards, entire generations had no idea.
 And those that did know assumed it would be resolved as [prior schisms](https://en.m.wikipedia.org/wiki/Schism_in_Christianity) always were.
 When you're focused on Christ, the specifics of a temporary schism is not actually all that important.

-Because of this, we must concede that both are still His church.
-In fact, necessarily both were His church in the first thousand years.
+Because of this, we must concede that both east and west have a strong claim to be the original church.
+In fact, necessarily both were Christ's church in the first thousand years.
 Other than getting muddier over time, did east or west at some point cease being His church?

 Like the prodigal son, there were two sons, both were His sons, even when the younger left to waste his inheritance.
 He was lost, but he was still his father's son.
 And importantly, the older son who did not leave, he was rebuked after the prodigal son returned.
 Ultimately, both sons were in error.

-One or both of the churches is necessarily in error.
+One or both sides of the great schism is necessarily in error.
 This is true of any schism.
-And while many schisms resulted in a failed sect, like the many Gnostic or Arian sects, East and West have both survived over a thousand years in schism.
+And while many schisms resulted in a failed sect, like the many Gnostic or Arian sects, East and West have both survived over a thousand years while in schism.
+They both are the remnants of long-lived empires, and both empires have fallen.
 It is perhaps wise to look at both as being in error, and follow Christ obediently towards salvation.

 Importantly, we as Christians cannot judge His church; truth is not decided by our judgement, but on His revelation and His judgment.
-If "you decide" to be Catholic or Orthodox or protestant or whatever religion, you're choosing nihilism and not Christ.
+If "you decide" to be Catholic or Orthodox or protestant, you're choosing nihilism and not Christ.

 "you" do not determine truth.